fengtingzhang/blog/_posts/2017-11-16-rubyconf-2017-day-three.md

 6. Scarcity
   * the value of things go up when there are fewer things
   * that's why Amazon tells you only 7 items of something are left
-  * the more value you place on something the more unwiling people are unwilling to let it go, for example a parking space
+  * the more value you place on something the more unwiling people are to let it go, for example a parking space

 #### How to Win Friends & Influence People by Dale Carnegie
 * Carnegie's book is about changing you, if you want to persuade people you should do that by changing the way you behave